robinthibaut/skbel/README.rst

 Peer-reviewed publications using SKBEL
 --------------------------------------

 Thibaut, Robin, Eric Laloy, and Thomas Hermans (Dec.
 2021).
-“A new framework for experimental design using Bayesian Evidential Learning: The case of wellhead protection area”.
+"A new framework for experimental design using Bayesian Evidential Learning: The case of wellhead protection area".
 In: Journal of Hydrology 603, p.126903. issn: 00221694. doi: 10.1016/j.jhydrol.2021.126903. url: https://linkinghub.elsevier.com/retrieve/pii/S0022169421009537

 Notebooks and tutorials
 ----------------------